 Posted on November 21, 2018 by Jenn Zatopek

 Please, don’t drink the water.
 Reach for the people who love you and treat you with kindness, love, and respect.
-We show people how to treat us when we learn to accept only behavior that is warm and hospitable, generous and tolerant.
+We show people how to treat us when we learn to accept behavior that is warm and hospitable, generous and tolerant.
 You are worth it.

 And in the words of my beloved mentor: don’t forget to breathe this week!

 Meditation during stressful seasons is saving my life.
 I use a variety of resources including Dr. Kristin Neff’s self-compassion guided meditations.
-She is a Buddhist psychologist who teaches at University of Texas.
-I can’t recommend her meditations enough.
+She is a Buddhist psychologist who teaches at University of Texas, and I can’t recommend her meditations enough.
 For those of you who practice Christianity, the Liturgist’s Garden meditation is very soothing and is based on the practice of stillness, taken directly from the Psalms.